 ADDITIONAL SUPPORT: You are encouraged to make use of supplemental instruction (SI); location and meeting times are given above.
 SI involves group activity designed to support the material and problem solving.
-Students of any section are encouraged to go to the SI, but attendance at the SI is optional.
+Students of any section are encouraged to go to the SI.
 You are also encouraged to use the Tutoring Center (103 NFH) for peer tutoring, study skills seminars, videotapes on mathematical topics, and more.